Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 • Visits should be relieving and not become an obligation.

-• Friends and family can help with household chores or with food.
+• Friends and family can help with housework or food.

 • Take time to grow together as a family.

-Single parents can make use of a maternal nurse.
-She supports in the household, in the upbringing of sibling children, and in the organization of everyday life.
+Single parents can make use of a mother’s helper.
+She assists with household chores, with the upbringing of siblings, and in organizing daily life.
 Under certain circumstances, the health insurance covers the costs.

 If you want to know more about postpartum equipment, take a look at our blog post "Baby Starter Kit: What do you need?".